 Modern kilns often offer advanced control and programming options.
 Look out for features such as temperature controllers with accurate displays, pre-set programmes for different types of cooking and the ability to create custom curves.
 These features will allow you to easily adjust the cooking parameters to suit your specific applications.

-When firing ceramics, it is crucial to follow an appropriate curve, which includes temperature ramps.
+When firing ceramics, it is essential to follow an appropriate curve, which includes temperature ramps.
 However, it is important to note that it is generally not recommended to open the ceramic kiln during firing, unless specifically indicated in the manufacturer's instructions or for particular needs.

 Opening the kiln prematurely can lead to thermal shock and compromise the firing results.
 It is preferable to leave the kiln closed until the end of the firing cycle, in accordance with the parameters recommended for your type of clay and firing.